 EFT: Emotionally Focused Therapy

-This type of therapy consider emotions to be reflective of underlying needs, and classifies emotions as adaptive, maladaptive, reactive, and instrumental.
+This type of psychotherapy considers emotions to be reflective of underlying needs, and classifies emotions as adaptive, maladaptive, reactive, and instrumental.
 Therapeutic tasks are identified based on the client’s particular emotional experiences.

 EFT: Emotional Freedom Technique

 Not to be confused with the other EFT, this is an approach that utilizes tapping on meridian points while focusing on an issue and then an affirmation.
 It draws on concepts from acupuncture and neurolinguistic programming (NLP).
 There is not a robust research evidence base to support its effectiveness, although that doesn’t speak to how a particular individual might or might not respond.